-“Sublime Text is a sophisticated text editor for code, html and prose.
+“Sublime Text is a sophisticated text editor for code, HTML and prose.
 You’ll love the slick user interface and extraordinary features.”

 Finishing the important aspects of Sublime interface, one last and also common feature is the sidebar.
-Sublime has it all and you if you don’t like tabs you can use the sidebar or vice-versa.
+Sublime has it all and if you don’t like tabs you can use the sidebar or vice-versa.
 You can also change everything from its original position.

 While expecting nothing less, Sublime brings you the auto-complete feature.
 However if you’re expecting the fantastic Dreamweaver-like auto-complete you can stop right there.
-Yes, it support snippets so write html and press TAB and the entire HTML head element appears.
+Yes, it supports snippets so write html and press TAB and the entire HTML head element appears.
 However, the auto-complete option itself is achieved by pressing ctrl+space which gives you a list of possible words based on the ones you have already written and this is where I feel it needs a bit more work because it does not give you a list of hints.
 This means you need to know how to code, so if you’re expecting a big help while writing your HTML you will find a hard time doing it.

-Not satisfied because that option you really wanted is not there or isn’t great as you imagined?
+Not satisfied because that option you really wanted is not there or isn’t as great as you imagined?
 Don’t worry because you may have a way to make it look good.
 With Python plugins you can add as many features as you want to Sublime and if you’re not comfortable with Python you have a great and big community in their forum to help you out.

 Every toolbar, mouse scroll speed, keyboard shortcut, etc can be customized at will so feel free to make yourself comfortable!